-Peninsula Corridor Joint Powers Board (JPB) staff will make a presentation to provide an extensive update on the Caltrain Rail Corridor Use Policy (RCUP) to the Board.
-Following the presentation, staff will propose that the Board adopt the RCUP at the January 2020 Board meeting.
+Peninsula Corridor Joint Powers Board (JPB) staff will make a presentation to provide an extensive update on the Caltrain Rail Corridor Use Policy (RCUP) to the Board at its January 2020 meeting.
+Staff intends to propose that the Board adopt the RCUP at the February 2020 Board meeting.